 Working side by side with her husband throughout the 1950s and '60s, Coretta took part in the Montgomery Bus Boycott of 1955, journeyed to Ghana to mark that nation's independence in 1957, traveled to India on a pilgrimage in 1959 and worked to pass the 1964 Civil Rights Act, among other endeavors.

 Though best known for working alongside her husband, Coretta established a distinguished career in activism in her own right.
 Among many roles, she worked as a public mediator and as a liaison to peace and justice organizations.

-The shooter, a malcontent drifter and former convict named James Earl Ray, was hunted for nearly two months before he was apprehended.
+The shooter, a malcontent drifter and former convict named James Earl Ray, was hunted for two months before being apprehended.
 King's assassination sparked riots and demonstrations in more than 100 cities across the country.

 In the aftermath of her husband's assassination, Coretta founded the Martin Luther King Jr. Center for Nonviolent Social Change, serving as the center's president and chief executive officer from its inception.
 After spurring the formation of what became the Martin Luther King Jr. National Historic Site, around his birthplace in Atlanta, she dedicated the new King Center complex on its grounds in 1981.